Bernardo de Muro: Biography

 Bernardino de Muro was born on November 3, 1881, in Tempio Pausania, Sardinia, to Antonio Maria and Jeanne-Marie Demuro.
 His father was a small landowner.
 Bernardo's formal education ceased at primary school.
 Initially self-taught, he began singing in a café in Tempio.
 Moving to Rome, he participated in a competition for admission to the Conservatory of St. Cecilia in 1903.
 He studied under A. Sbriscia and Alfredo Martino.
 His operatic debut was on May 12, 1910, at the Teatro Costanzi in Rome, performing in Cavalleria rusticana by Mascagni.
 He received flattering reviews for this performance.
 In the next few years he performed in Madama Butterfly, L'Africaine, Carmen, and further performances of Cavalleria rusticana.
 Although he was long a star at La Scala, he was largely unknown to American audiences until he began to tour there.
-His continued career carried him to such places as the Solis in Montevideo, Uruguay in 1916, the Dal Verme in Milan (performing Mefistofele), the Hippodrome, St. Petersburg, Florida, in 1927, and The Dell Ofrecie Grand Opera Company of New York (performing Aida).
+His continued career carried him to such places as the Solis in Montevideo, Uruguay in 1916, the Dal Verme in Milan (performing Mefistofele), the Hippodrome, St. Petersburg, Florida, in 1927, and The Dell Oferice Grand Opera Company of New York (performing Aida).

 In 1942 he was committed to the Philadelphia La Scala Opera Company where he portrayed Manrico in Il trovatore at the Academy of Music.